 I’ve recently been using Google Slides for a client’s conference event.
 It’s been really helpful for all parties involved, being able to collaborate, update and edit all in real time.
 But when it came down to the event itself, the client needed an offline version of the slides running in Apple Keynote...

-We just signed up for our first Shutterstock subscription.
-Previously, we’ve pretty much exclusively been using iStockphoto for our commercial-use presentation photos.
-Which is best?
-This post is Shutterstock vs. iStock.
+Six years ago, we excitedly announced that we’d signed up for our first Shutterstock subscription.
+Previously, we’d pretty much exclusively been using iStock for our commercial-use presentation photos.
+We asked, which is best?
+Shutterstock vs. iStock.

 Shutterstock vs. iStock: Pricing

 Let’s start with one of the most important things, pricing.
 Because, let’s face it, it doesn’t matter how much you like a service if it’s way out of your budget!

 Shutterstock has a range of pricing options, from 10 images a month at £19, to 750 images at £119.
 Teams of 3-10 users can access 750 images for £369 per month (these prices are for an annual plan, charged monthly).
 Shutterstock often has a free trial offer on, so you can try before you buy.

 iStock also has a range of options depending on the number and type of images you’re after.
 The iStock Essentials collection contains budget friendly high-resolution images; you can get 10 images a month for £19 and 750 images a month at £99.
 Their Signature collection contains higher priced, higher production value images exclusive to iStock.
 If you want access to both collections, you can get 10 images a month for £45 and 750 images a month for £119.

 You can also buy credits if you want to purchase images on a more ad hoc or one-off basis, 3 credits are £20 and 60 credits are £310.
 An image from the Essentials collection is just 1 credit, a video 6 credits, an image from the Signature collection is 3 credits and a video is 18.